BlackRock Inc. Acquires 30,201 Shares of Bain Capital Specialty Finance, Inc. (NYSE:BCSF)

 Several other large investors have also modified their holdings of BCSF.
 Great West Life Assurance Co.
 Can boosted its stake in Bain Capital Specialty Finance by 13.8% during the second quarter.
 Great West Life Assurance Co.
 Can now owns 16,179 shares of the company’s stock worth $178,000 after buying an additional 1,957 shares during the period.
 California Public Employees Retirement System grew its stake in shares of Bain Capital Specialty Finance by 2.4% during the third quarter.
 California Public Employees Retirement System now owns 101,329 shares of the company’s stock worth $1,034,000 after acquiring an additional 2,400 shares during the last quarter.
 Raymond James & Associates grew its stake in shares of Bain Capital Specialty Finance by 9.4% during the third quarter.
 Raymond James & Associates now owns 45,806 shares of the company’s stock worth $467,000 after acquiring an additional 3,922 shares during the last quarter.
 Formidable Asset Management LLC grew its stake in shares of Bain Capital Specialty Finance by 18.8% during the second quarter.
 Formidable Asset Management LLC now owns 49,654 shares of the company’s stock worth $519,000 after acquiring an additional 7,844 shares during the last quarter.
 Finally, Redhawk Wealth Advisors Inc. purchased a new stake in shares of Bain Capital Specialty Finance during the third quarter worth about $111,000.
 Hedge funds and other institutional investors own 52.20% of the company’s stock.

-In other Bain Capital Specialty Finance news, Director Jeffrey B. Hawkins purchased 18,204 shares of Bain Capital Specialty Finance stock in a transaction that occurred on Thursday, December 3rd.
-The stock was purchased at an average price of $12.50 per share, with a total value of $227,550.00.
-Also, CEO Michael A. Ewald purchased 4,000 shares of Bain Capital Specialty Finance stock in a transaction that occurred on Thursday, December 3rd.
-The stock was acquired at an average cost of $12.52 per share, with a total value of $50,080.00.
-Following the acquisition, the chief executive officer now directly owns 69,995 shares of the company’s stock, valued at approximately $876,337.40.
-The disclosure for this purchase can be found here.
+In other Bain Capital Specialty Finance news, CEO Michael A. Ewald purchased 4,000 shares of Bain Capital Specialty Finance stock in a transaction that occurred on Thursday, December 3rd.
+The stock was purchased at an average price of $12.52 per share, with a total value of $50,080.00.
+Following the completion of the acquisition, the chief executive officer now owns 69,995 shares of the company’s stock, valued at approximately $876,337.40.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Jeffrey B. Hawkins purchased 18,204 shares of Bain Capital Specialty Finance stock in a transaction that occurred on Thursday, December 3rd.
+The stock was acquired at an average cost of $12.50 per share, with a total value of $227,550.00.
 Corporate insiders own 0.43% of the company’s stock.

 Bain Capital Specialty Finance stock opened at $12.44 on Friday.
 The firm has a market capitalization of $803.15 million, a P/E ratio of -30.34 and a beta of 1.63.
 The stock has a fifty day moving average price of $11.78 and a 200 day moving average price of $10.85.
 Bain Capital Specialty Finance, Inc. has a 52 week low of $7.11 and a 52 week high of $20.29.
 The company has a current ratio of 2.84, a quick ratio of 2.84 and a debt-to-equity ratio of 1.44.